InvestobullInvestors/stock-price-prediction/README.md

     -   ⚠️ Breakdown of all variables used for future price predictions
 -   User Interface
     -   ✅ Clean and consistent UI with high readability
+    -   ✅ Loading spinners and responsive buttons to indicate interactive components
     -   ✅ Responsive UI that is mobile ready

 ### Stretch Goals